The Friends reunion special has delayed filming until August

 With the cast previously turning down their original offer of $1 million each to appear in the reunion episode, reports now suggest that the cast could be earning between $2.25 million and $2.5 million each for the show.

 A Friends reunion has been on the cards for months, with Jennifer Aniston teasing that the original cast were "working on something" in November last year.
-Meanwhile, Matthew Perry also fuelled rumours earlier this month by cryptically tweeting, "Big news coming..."
+Meanwhile, Matthew Perry also fuelled rumours in February by cryptically tweeting, "Big news coming..."

-Well, we finally know what the "big news" is, and it's all we dreamed of and more.
-Now we just need to figure out what to do with ourselves until then.

-Like this article?
-Sign up to our newsletter to get more articles like this delivered straight to your inbox.

 You Might Also Like